kata198/AdvancedHTMLParser/README.rst

 Think of this like "document" in a browser.

+To populate an AdvancedHTMLParser from existing HTML:

+	parser = AdvancedHTMLParser.AdvancedHTMLParser()

+	# Parse an HTML string into the document

+	parser.parseStr(htmlStr)

+	# Parse an HTML file into the document

+	parser.parseFile(filename)

 The parser then exposes many "standard" functions as you'd find on the web for accessing the data:

     getElementsByTagName   - Returns a list of all elements matching a tag name